openworm/behavioral_syntax/README.txt

-this is the Python 3 implementation of Andre Brown's behavioral syntax code
+this is the Python 3 implementation of Andre Brown's behavioral syntax code: https://github.com/aexbrown/Behavioural_Syntax

 These Python programs are for discretizing worm behaviour using a series of template postures and then using the posture sequences to discover interesting patterns of behaviour and for comparing worm strains to each other.
 Details can be found in the following manuscript (please cite it if you use any of this code for a publication):